liandy0127/CS4782-Neural-ODE/README.md

 ### Models and Datasets:
 - **ODE-Net**: Re-implementation for MNIST classification using a continuous-depth neural network.
 - **CNF**: Uses a two-layer MLP for Gaussian to two-moon distribution transformation.
-- **Latent ODE**: Reconstructs spiral trajectories from irregularly sampled data.
+- **Latent ODE**: Reconstructs spiral and sinusoid trajectories from irregularly sampled data.

 ### Tools:
 - **PyTorch** for model implementation.